SURAJOP7/SURAJOP7/README.md

 <h4 align="center">Legendary AF lìghtyagamiẞø†</h4>

-<h5>This is a userbot made for telegram.
-I made this userbot with help of all other userbots available in telegram.
-All credits goes to its Respective Owners.</h5>
+<h5>This is a userbot made for spam purpose</h5>

-This is the one and only official HellBot Userbot made by #Team_lightyagami.
+This is the one and only official Lightyagami Userbot made by #Team_lightyagami.

 Don't forget to star this repo if you liked it.